 Environment and Biodiversity Policy

 The STE Lab conducts ongoing environmental policy research in several key areas including the global trade and exchange of genetic resources, adoption and use of alternative fuel vehicles and voluntary environmental behavior of public and private organizations.
 Although funding sources vary, the most recent project on genetic resources is funded by the National Institutes of Food and Agriculture (NIFA) at the US Department of Agriculture, and the National Institutes of Health.
-Lab personnel involved in current projects include Eun Jung Shin and Drs.
+Lab personnel involved in current projects include Drs.
 Aseffa Wedajoo and Eric Welch.

 This research aims to develop a policy-relevant understanding of genetic resources access, use and benefit sharing practices of the US food and agriculture user community, with an emphasis on examining the importance of foreign sources of genetic resources to US stakeholders.